thomast51/intelligentClipboard/README.md

 ## To launch the app localy
 1.
- >Build de l'image de l'app node-express à l'aide du Dockerfile
+ >Build of the node-express app image with the appropriate Dockerfile

 `docker build ./appNode -t app_node_base`

 2.
->Build de l'image du serveur Flask à l'aide du Dockerfile
+>Build of the Flask server image with the appropriate Dockerfile

 `docker build ./srvFlask -t srv_flask_base`

 3.
->Lancement des containers
+>Running the containers

 `docker compose up -d`